-- f.
+- e.
 RRHA was thrilled to receive a Resident Opportunities and Self-Sufficiency ("ROSS") grant. - i.
-These funds allowed the agency to add three new staff in the Resident Services department. - The additional staff will allow for an increase in the number of families RRHA can work with in the Family Self Sufficiency ("FSS") program.

-- g.
-Additionally, RRHA has contracted with a developer partner to provide services during a RAD conversion, which generates additional revenue for the department. - h.
+These funds allowed the agency to add three new staff in the Resident Services department. - The additional staff will allow for an increase in the number of families RRHA can work with in the Family Self Sufficiency ("FSS") program. - iii.
+To date the ROSS Case Managers have enrolled 112 residents from the communities into the program. - iv.
+The ROSS program ended December 2023. - f.
+Additionally, RRHA has contracted with a developer partner to provide services during a RAD conversion, which generates additional revenue for the department. - g.
 RRHA has been very successful at using agency assets in partnership with local nonprofit developers to build dozens of quality single family homes for families at or below 80% AMI.
-These opportunities have allowed dozens of families to attain homeownership and begin to build generational wealth.
+These opportunities have allowed dozens of families to attain homeownership and begin to build generational wealth. - h.
+RRHA's Youth Employment and Leadership Academy expanded in 2023 -216 youth learned job skills, in various RRHA departments.
+The youth additionally participated in educational and cultural activities.
+RRHA plans to add additional partners/participants to expand available resources in 2024 for the Youth Employment and Leadership Academy.